Are you living in a piggy bank?

 There’s also often a nominal fee associated with fixing your HELOC rate (usually $50 to $100).
 But saving yourself from rising interest rates can definitely make that fee worth it.
 Be sure to consider the rate environment and how steep the fee is before you decide.

+Right now, HELOC interest rates are high and volatile.
 If you decide to go ahead and fix your HELOC rate, the first step is to talk to your lender.
 If you time it right, fixing your HELOC can help save money in interest over the course of the loan.